-The key is to look at the opportunity to recruit, hire and train this newly available talent for often difficult-to-hire-for entry level roles.
-According to Girard, three of the actionable ideas to implement in order to be successful, include:
+The key, Girard noted, is to look at the opportunity to recruit, hire and train this newly available talent for often difficult-to-hire-for entry level roles.
+According to Girard, three of the most actionable ideas to implement in order to be successful include:

-Patiently provide consistent, regular feedback, while building the skills-building confidence of these newcomers to manufacturing.
+- Over-communicate with prospects: Provide consistent, regular feedback, while building the ‘skills confidence’ of these newcomers to manufacturing.

-Bradley Corp., in Wisconsin, partnered with a non-profit group, GPS Education Partners, to create an in-house manufacturing school and paid apprenticeship program that would lead to potential hiring, according to Bryan Mullette, CEO of Bradley Corp.
+- Offering apprenticeships: Wisconsin-based Bradley Corp. partnered with a non-profit group, GPS Education Partners, to create an in-house manufacturing school and paid apprenticeship program that would lead to potential hiring, according to CEO Bryan Mullette.

 Connecting with the targeted workforce means taking to social networking, particularly to attract younger generations.
-Use social media to showcase training opportunities and promote company news and initiatives; as well, make it a goal to zero in on key audiences, suggests the Monster article.
+Use social media to showcase training opportunities and promote company news and initiatives.

-Expanding your message digitally and through other marketing channels means building a “growth story for the remainder of this year,” recommends a Deloitte analysis that explores manufacturing trends and the impact of COVID-19.
+Expanding your message digitally and through other marketing channels means building a “growth story for the remainder of this year,” Deloitte wrote in analysis that explores manufacturing trends and the impact of COVID-19.